sam-heilbron/ISBOS_JavaScript/README.md

 var b = 6; // Stores 6 in variable b
 var c = sum(a,b); //This will add the values of the variables a and b, and store the result in c.
 Since a holds 4 and b holds 6, c will hold 10

-t = max(a, b); // This while store the max of whats in variable a and variable b, in variable t.
+t = max(a, b); // This will store the max of whats in variable a and variable b, in variable t.
 You'll notice we used t earlier, and now are overwrtiing the value a = sum(max(4,5), avg(4,5,6)); // This is an example of how you can "nest" functions.
 That is, you can put a function call in place of another functions argument.
 // To evaluate nested functions, you must work from the inside out.
 // Lets start with max(4,5).
 This will return the value 5.
 // Next, look at avg(4,5,6).
 This will return 5.
 // Finally, replace the function calls with the appropriate return values so now you have a = sum(5,5)
 // This is easy!
 You know this function returns 10

+var invalid = sum(4, 5, 6, 6, 8, 9); // This is an invalid function call.
+We are calling the sum function and passing 6 arguments.
+However, the sum function is defined to only accept 2 arguments.

+var a = 5;
+var b = 6;
+var c = 7;
+a = max(max(max(1, a), 3), c); // This will return 7.
+Again, start from the inside and work out:
+// max(1,a) will compare 1 and 5 so it will return 5
+// max (5, 3) will compare 5 and 3 so it will return 5
+// max (5, c) will compare 5 and 7 so it will return 7

 ```

 #### More Information